 NOTE: The "best by" date for this batch of pistachios is late August 2019.
-They are perfectly fine for several months following the "best by” date, and we are offering them for 50% off of the normal purchase price.
-The new crop is being harvested and roasted now in Aegina and we expect to have them in our warehouse in mid October.
+They are perfectly fine for months following the "best by” date, and we are offering them for 50% off of the normal purchase price.
+The new crop will be available in early November.

 Pistachios from the Greek island of Aegina (EHyee-nah), are prized throughout Greece, and indeed the world, for their delicious flavor and crunchy texture.